kshypjn/kshypjn/README.md

 - 👋 Hi, I’m @kshypjn
 - 👀 I’m interested in AI and ML
-- 🌱 I’m currently learning advanced python and swiftUI
+- 🌱 I’m currently learning python and swiftUI
-- 💞️ I’m looking to collaborate on building websites.
+- 👨🏻‍💻 I’m looking to collaborate on building websites.
-- 📫 @kshypcantdance on twitter.
+- 📫 kashyapjn7@gmail.com.

 <!---
 kshypjn/kshypjn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.